miekg/cf/README.md

 # CFEngine pretty printer

 Cf is a formatter for CFEngine files, think of it as 'gofmt' for .cf files.
+See cmd/cffmt for the CLI.

 Cf can handle most CFEngine files.